John Legend Scores First ‘Voice’ Win With Singer Maelyn Jarmon

 John Legend scored his first win as a coach on The Voice with singer Maelyn Jarmon, his only singer left in the top four.
 Fellow coach Blake Shelton had the remaining three singers for the season, who were up against Legend’s sole competitor.

 The Season 16 finale of the series pitted the only non-country singer, Jarmon, against fellow artists Gyth Rigdon, Dexter Roberts, and Andrew Sevener.
-Legend can now add Voice coaching winner to his accolades, including his EGOT (Emmy, Grammy, Oscar, and Tony) series of awards.
+Legend can now add The Voice coaching winner to his accolades, including his EGOT (Emmy, Grammy, Oscar, and Tony) series of awards.

 Although Shelton has six wins under his belt during the show’s 16-season run, it was Legend who took home the title with Jarmon, whose powerhouse vocals were a force to be reckoned with from the beginning of the competition.